-Playing like a midnight car accident between a banned entry in Warner's Gold Digger series and a sleazy Dostoevsky-ish existential comedy, Wonder Bar was one of the last films to sneak by the Joe Breen production code jackboot and it all but dares the censors to cross the line backwards in pursuit.
-Occurring almost in real time over one evening at the titular Parisian nightspot, owned and emceed by Al Wonder (Al Jolson), the movie aims for wry spin on the MGM formula of 'cavalcade of stars playing an array of types at a fancy hotel or night club' ala Grand Hotel, or Paramoun'ts International House, but its way darker than either: murders go unpunished, trysts are planned but never executed and if there's no autogyro to lift you off the roof, well, just walk home as innocuously as you can.
-Nazism is in der Winde!
+Playing like a midnight car accident between the Warner's Gold Digger series and a sleazy Dostoevsky-ish existential comedy, Wonder Bar was one of the last films to sneak by the Joe Breen production code jackboots and it all but dares the censors to cross the line backwards in pursuit like a bunch of ball-snipping nihilists after the Dude.
+Occurring almost in real time over one evening at the titular Parisian nightspot owned and emceed by Al Wonder (Al Jolson), the movie aims for a 'cavalcade of stars playing an array of types at a fancy hotel or night club' ala Grand Hotel, or Paramount's International House, but studded with Busby Berkeley-directed dance numbers and one spectacularly offensive cavalcade of black stereotypes; meanwhile, off stage, there are murders that go unpunished, suicides left to happen without interference, extramarital trysts, and even homosexuality.
+If there's no autogyro to lift you off the roof to escape this madness, well, just walk home as innocuously as you can.
+It's Paris, after all, everything is permitted, and Nazism is in der Winde!

 There are several interwoven stories and emotions too strange not to unweave and examine separately:

 1. The chilling exhilaration of the Russian gambler who lost his fortune gambling the night before, so he's going to kill himself tonight.
 Clearly hoping someone will talk him out of it since he can't shut up about the ways he might do it, his merriment in the face of being broke nonetheless recalls Dostoevsky's famous line, "a real gentleman, even if he loses everything he owns, must show no emotion."
-As he gives away his watch and remaining moneys to the scantily-clad chorus girls, they don't seem too troubled about his suicide threats either, since if they took him seriously they might have to give his stuff back.
-And so the morality of the film slips willingly into the murk like a blackened commando with a knife in its teeth.
-One last stab at ambivalence before the code turned every chorine saint or savage.
+As he gives away his watch and remaining rubles to the scantily-clad chorus girls, they don't seem too troubled about his suicide threats (if they took him seriously they might have to give his stuff back).

-2. The love quintanglement between the stars of the show-within-a-show, the ballroom dancing pair of 'the Gigolo' (this is how Jolson introduces him, as if there's one in every bar) played by Ricardo Cortez and his partner, played by Dolores Del Rio, and a whole slew of their former lovers, past, present, and future: rich married woman Kay Francis is after Cortez; smitten songwriter Dick Powell, and the club owner Al Wonder are both into Del Rio (Powell 'knew' her first) who is way to obsessive over Cortez.
-The way these people crawl and scrape shamelessly after each other is a little worrisome, and way too adult for the code to come.
+2. The love quintanglement between the stars of the show-within-a-show: the ballroom dancing couple of 'the Gigolo' (this is how Jolson introduces him, as if there's one in every bar) played by Ricardo Cortez and his partner, played by Dolores Del Rio, and a whole slew of their former lovers, past, present, and future: rich married woman Kay Francis is after Cortez; Dick Powell and Jolson are both into Del Rio (Powell 'knew' her first), but she is way to obsessive over Cortez.
+The way these people crawl and scrape shamelessly after each other is a little worrisome, and Jolson's level of bootlick self-pity is way too adult for the code to come.